 “Immediately they left their nets and they followed Him.” – Matthew 4:20

 Frankly, this verse has always disturbed me.
 Imagine a stranger walking up to you while you are working.
 You don’t know this man, but He says, “Follow Me.”
 It means giving up all that’s familiar in your life – your family, friends, and your occupation – just to follow Him.
 Yes, He’s dynamic and charismatic.
 But dropping everything and blindly following him?
 I just can’t identify with that.

-- John 1:35-42: They had been introduced to Jesus and then spent a full day listening and talking to Him.
+- John 1:35-42: They had been introduced to Jesus and spent a full day listening and talking to Him.

-- Luke 5:1-11: Then they heard Him preach.
+- Luke 5:1-11: They heard Him preach.

 - Luke 5:1-11: They even saw how Jesus knew a whole lot more about fishing than they did.

-- Matthew 4:23: They watched Him heal the sick in their home towns.
+- Matthew 4:23: They watched Him heal the sick in their hometowns.

 The same is true for us.
-If we take the time to get to know Jesus from the Bible, we’ll recognize and be ready for the same calling, “Follow me.
+If we take the time to get to know Jesus from the Bible, we’ll recognize Him and be ready for the same calling, “Follow me.
 I’ll make you fishers of men.”